dalenewman/Cfg-NET/README.md

 ### Load the Configuration

-Now that we have a model and our choice of JSON or XML configurations, we may load the configuration into the model like this:
+Load the configuration into the model like this:

 ```csharp
 // let xml be your configuration